Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 }
 ```

-If your runtime, like a old browser, does not support ES6 syntax, the above code cannot work.
+If the current runtime, like an old browser, does not support ES6 syntax, the above code cannot work.
 SystemJS can transpile the module definition to a call of library API, System.register:

 ```js
 // Define SystemJS module.